prince-chrismc/prince-chrismc/README.md

   * Linkedin: https://www.linkedin.com/in/christophermcarthur1996/
   * or email (my email-address can be found in my GitHub profile)

+> :warning: _Note_: I do use **this**, my personal account, for work related matters.
+If ever there's an official request please use my work email which you should already have access to.

 <!--
 **prince-chrismc/prince-chrismc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.